MachinePhoenix/homepage/content/_index.md

               * Third Place in the Team Category at the Tizong Cup in 2021.
               * Second Place in the Team Category at the School Sports Meet in 2022.

-        - title: School Track and Field Team Member
+        - title: Member of School Track and Field Team
           company: SJTU
           date_start: '2020-09-01'
           date_end: '2021-05-01'